Naaafis/HealthCare-Application/README.md

   ./bootstrap.sh
   *take note of url running the API

+2. open a new terminal

-2. cd .. back to devices directory and run the following command: nano ask_input.py on line 33 replace the url with the url noted above where API is running run ctrl 'O' then ctrl 'X'
+3. cd .. back to devices directory and run the following command: nano ask_input.py on line 33 replace the url with the url noted above where API is running run ctrl 'O' then ctrl 'X'